saraswatpuneet/ipfs_latency_research/README.md

 | [Infura](infura-ipfs.io)|

 Following measurements were performed on the following gateways:

-    - Average latency i.e. time to first byte
+* Average latency i.e. time to first byte.
-    - Average throughput i.e. bytes per second to download a file which includes latency.
+* Average throughput i.e. bytes per second to download a file which includes latency.
-    - Check for content-length in response header.
+* Check for content-length in response header.
-    - Any download failures were observed when test script was run few times.
+* Any download failures were observed when test script was run few times.

 ### IPFS Node Setup